Sayli08/Leetcode/LCP(Binary Search).md

 - **Time Complexity**: O(N * L * log L), where N is the number of strings and L is the length of the shortest string.
 - **Space Complexity**: O(1) extra space.

+## Example

+Consider the strings ["flower", "flow", "flight"]:

+- The shortest string is "flow" with a length of 4.

+- Start binary search on length from 0 to 4.

+- Check if the prefix of length 2 ("fl") is common among all strings.

+- Since it is common, check for a longer prefix by setting low to 3.

+- Check if the prefix of length 3 ("flo") is common among all strings.

+- Since it is not common, check for a shorter prefix by setting high to 2.

+- Continue until low exceeds high.